MikhailZvagelsky/fullstack/part0/0.4-new-note-diagram/diagram.md

 Note over browser: finish web page rendering
 ```

-Also browser sends GET request to /favicon.ico, but site doesn't have an icon,
+Also browser sends GET request to /favicon.ico, but the site doesn't have an icon,
 and server sends back default html document, available by the base URL.